grafana/opentelemetry-workshop-2023/lab-1/README.md

 ### Compare the Java app with automatic instrumentation

-**Step 1.** Compare the code of the app with no instrumentation to the code of the app with traces instrumentation: `git diff java-springboot/1-bare java-springboot/2-complete-auto`
+**Step 1.** Compare the code of the app with no instrumentation to the code of the app with traces instrumentation: `git diff --no-index java-springboot/1-bare java-springboot/2-complete-auto`

 **Step 2.** Run the app: `APP=java-springboot/1-bare docker-compose up --build`